Tipografic majuscul

 Radu Jude

 Born in Bucharest, Romania in 1977.
-After taking a film degree at the city’s Media University, he first worked as an assistant director before making his debut short film in 2006.
-His feature debut The Happiest Girl in the World, which screened in the 2009 Forum, received worldwide attention.
-He won the Silver Bear for Best Director with Aferim! at the 2015 Berlinale and his films Uppercase Print and The Exit of the Trains both premiered in the 2020 Forum.
-In 2021, he won the Golden Bear with Bad Luck Banging or Loony Porn while two of his short films screened at Locarno and Venice.
+After taking a film degree at the city’s Media University, he began working as an assistant director before directing his first short film in 2006.
+His debut feature The Happiest Girl in the World screened in the Forum and received worldwide attention.
+He won the Silver Bear for Best Director with Aferim! at the 2015 Berlinale.
+His films Uppercase Print and The Exit of the Trains premiered in the Forum.
+In 2021, he won the Golden Bear with Bad Luck Banging or Loony Porn and was a member of the International Jury of the Berlinale in 2023.

 Filmography